 While skin can heal from sunburn, some damage remains.
 Repeat sunburn puts you at a higher risk for skin cancer, for example, and causes premature aging.
 The best way to relieve sunburn and prevent the problems it causes is to avoid getting sunburn in the first place – stay out of the sun during the hottest time of day, sit in the shade, put on a wide-brimmed hat, and always wear sunscreen.

-For more information on sunburn and tips to treat it, consult with your skin doctor.
+For more information on sunburn and tips to treat it, consult with a skin doctor.
 The dermatologists at Center for Dermatology & Laser Surgery are always glad to provide information on sunburn, treat your severe sunburn, or assess the potential for skin damage caused by sunburn.
+Contact us today!